CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/CKLS.md

         </tr>
         <tr>
             <td>HTTPS</td>
             <td>Only "Medium and High" ciphers are allowed (HIGH:MEDIUM:!ADH).
-TLSv1.x protocols are supported.</td>
+TLSv1.1 and TLSv1.2 protocols are supported.</td>
         </tr>
         <tr>
             <td>Popup blocker for your URL</td>